projectceladon/celadon-documentation/source/getting-started/on-vm.rst

 Set up QEMU and Intel GVT technology
 ====================================

-The host device that launches the virtual machine requires Ubuntu 18.04.
+The host device that launches the virtual machine requires Ubuntu 20.04.
 To simpify the preparation works, a helper script :file:`setup_host.sh` is provided.
-The script re-builds the :file:`OVMF.fd` firmware and `QEMU`_ emulator from source depending on the target graphics virtualization technology, and installs the required software on Ubuntu 18.04 for running
+The script re-builds the :file:`OVMF.fd` firmware and `QEMU`_ emulator from source depending on the target graphics virtualization technology, and installs the required software on the installed Ubuntu system for running
 |C| in a VM with QEMU.

 Download and extract release package(`caas-releasefiles-<$buildvariant>.tar.gz`)